 Include a call-to-action

 Ask yourself what you want your readers to do because of your ad.
 Include a call-to-action at the end of your copy that encourages them to take action and gives them the resources to do so.
-For example, if you want them to go to a specific landing page, provide a link and use smart copy and design to entice them to click.
+For example, if you want people to engage with you on social media, include a branded hashtag they can use to tag your company with.

 Well-designed print ad campaign examples

-Here are a few recent favorites we've come across that demonstrate these five design basics and principles.
+Here are a few recent favorites we've come across - can you identity the design principles they use?

-Print is a classic form of marketing that never goes out of style.
-These five basic design principles and best practices will help you get started on your magazine ad design.
-You can get an even better head start when you use one of Lucidpress's magazine templates.
+Print is a classic form of marketing that we don’t ever think will go out of style.
+These five basic design principles and best practices will help give you all the foundation you need to get started on your magazine ad design.
+Want even more of a head start?
+Check out Marq’s free library of templates.